 - HDMI 2.1 supports 4K @ 144Hz Natively and at 240Hz with DCS

 The least recommended version to have is HDMI 2.0 for 4K.
 This is because refresh rate and frame rate are related.
-60Hz refresh rate means that the device has the potential to show 60 frames per second.
+60Hz refresh rate means that the device can show 60 frames per second.

 The higher the frame rate, the smoother would be the motion.

-If you have a 4K monitor or TV with 60Hz native refresh rate and you connect it to a gaming console, set top box or any output device that has an HDM 1.4, then the monitor will be limited to displaying 4K @ 30Hz refresh rate (30 FPS cap).
+If you have a 4K monitor or TV with a 60Hz native refresh rate and if you connect it to a gaming console, set-top box, or any output device with an HDM 1.4, then the monitor will be limited to displaying a 4K@30Hz refresh rate (30 FPS cap).

-The ideal recommended refresh rate is 60Hz for your TV and monitor and thus yes, it does matter which HDMI port you use for 4K.
+The ideal recommended refresh rate is 60Hz for your TV and monitors; thus, it does matter which HDMI port you use for 4K.

-A lot of the PC motherboards come with an HDMI port built into their back I/O panel.
-If you plug in a dedicated graphics card, which also come with HDMI ports, then it absolutely matters which HDMI port you use.
+Many PC motherboards have an HDMI port built into their back I/O panel.
+If you plug in a dedicated graphics card, which also comes with HDMI ports, it matters which HDMI port you use.

-Using the motherboard’s or the graphics card HDMI port has huge ramifications.
+Using the motherboard or the graphics card HDMI port has enormous ramifications.

-The HDMI port on the dedicated graphics card are powered by the much more powerful graphics card.
+The much more powerful graphics card powers the HDMI port on the dedicated graphics card.

-Hence, if you plug in your monitor to the motherboard’s HDMI port, then you will naturally get very weak performance.
-If you are a gamer, your frame rates will suffer naturally since motherboard’s HDMI port is being powered through the weak iGPU.
+Hence, if you plug in your monitor to the motherboard’s HDMI port, you will naturally get feeble performance.
+If you are a gamer, your frame rates will suffer naturally since the motherboard’s HDMI port is powered through the weak iGPU.

-Long story short, on a desktop, if you have a dedicated graphics card installed with HDMI ports, then use its HDMI ports for plugging your monitor to.
+Long story short, on a desktop, if you have a dedicated graphics card installed with HDMI ports, then use its HDMI ports for plugging your monitor.

-If you do not have a dedicated graphics card at all, then you don’t need to worry about this and connect to the HDMI port on your motherboard.
+If you do not have a dedicated graphics card, you don’t need to worry about this and connect to the HDMI port on your motherboard.

 Take Note of the HDMI ARC Ports

-Additionally, you need to take note of the fact that some modern TVs and sound systems come with a special “ARC” HDMI port.
+Additionally, it would be best to note that some modern TVs and sound systems have a unique “ARC” HDMI port.

 ARC stands for Audio Return Channel.
-The purpose of this port is to relay the sound from the attached output devices such as gaming console, set top box etc. from the TV to the dedicated sound system.
+The purpose of this port is to relay the sound from the attached output devices, such as the gaming console, set-top box, etc., from the TV to the dedicated sound system.

-Essentially, this saves you from attaching all of your output devices to your dedicated sound system individually.
-With HDMI ARC, you can have your gaming console, set-top box, streaming device, all connected to to your TV and the TV will take care of relaying the stound to your sound system
+Essentially, this saves you from individually attaching all your output devices to your dedicated sound system.
+With HDMI ARC, you can have your gaming console, set-top box, and streaming device all connected to your TV, and the TV will take care of relaying the sound to your sound system.

-HDMI ARC ports have clear label indicating as such.
+HDMI ARC ports have a clear label indicating such.

-As such, it is important that you understand the use of this special port.
+As such, you must understand the use of this particular port.
 This is not your traditional HDMI input port.
-You cannot use this port to attach your output device to.
+You cannot use this port to attach your output device.